google/uribeacon/README.md

 # Welcome to the UriBeacon<br> Open Source Project

-**The Open Web Uri Beacon specification for the Internet of Things**
+**The  Web Uri  OpenBeacon specification for the Internet of Things**

 *(pronounced YUR-ee-BEE-kun)*